-Abstract submission is open to all nationalities.
+Abstract submission is open to all nationalities, but the presenter must attend the conference in person.
 We encourage submissions from any past, present, or future ISS user, supporter, or operator with an entrepreneurial, commercial, academic, or government background.
-Submissions are especially encouraged from young professionals and students.

-The American Astronautical Society (AAS) ISS Research Technical Committee will evaluate abstracts based on their quality, relevance, innovation, substance merit, and future practical application, as well as for balance and variety in the sessions.
+The American Astronautical Society (AAS) ISS Research Technical Committee will evaluate abstracts based on their quality, relevance, innovation, substance merit, and future practical application.
 Accepted abstracts will be selected for parallel technical sessions or poster displays.
 The Technical Committee reserves the right to place the presentation/poster in the most appropriate session.
-Authors may indicate preferences for "presentation", "poster", or "either" in the submittal process.
+Authors may indicate preferences for "presentation," "poster," or "either" in the submittal process.
 Please note that if an author selects "presentation only" or "poster only" and they are not selected for that category, they are not evaluated for the other.